Sakurann/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 1. MUST provide correct content-type of the HTTP response; and
 1. MUST contain `aud` claim with is value a subset of what was in the request;
 1. MUST contain iss that is set as the IA's Issuer Identifer URL;
-1. MUST contain *op_iss* claim whose value is the IW's issuer identifier URL registered to the IA;
+1. MUST contain *op_iss* claim whose value is the IdA's issuer identifier URL registered to the IA;
 1. MUST contain *sub* claim that is set to the *uid* claim value if it was in the request;

-NOTE: the combination of *op_iss* and *sub* is used to correlated to the IW response to the CC later.
+NOTE: the combination of *op_iss* and *sub* is used to correlated to the IdA response to the CC later.

 The following is a non-normative example of such: